semantic-flow/sflo/documentation/dev.general-guidance.md

 - Use NodeJS v24 and the latest best practices
 - If using any is actually clearer than not using it, it's okay
 - Use `satisfies` whenever you're writing a literal config object that should be checked against a TypeScript shape, but you want to retain the full type of the literal for use in your program.
+- use type-only imports for types, since verbatimModuleSyntax is enabled:

 ### RDF Data Handling